Rental agreements often include a guarantor for financial reasons, but their involvement and set of responsibilities can vary on a case by case basis.

 During the last few years, the number of UK landlords that require tenants to have a guarantor has grown considerably.

-Students and working professionals early in their career are the most likely to need a guarantor.
 I’ll explain why, as this guide answers several frequently asked questions from both tenants and landlords about guarantors in the UK.

 What is a guarantor?